Klosmi/html-basics/CSS-BoxModel.md

       }

 - [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) : __it is a border around an element__.
-So, it is a shorthand CSS property which sets an element's border.
+So, it is a CSS property which sets an element's border.

   It sets the values of border-width, border-style, and border-color.